Christmas Markets in Europe

 **There is so much to see, but not enough time for one day.

-**Dress warm; the wind is pretty cold.
+**Dress warmly; the wind is quite cold. **

 14 Responses